WhitneyDluhosh/WhitneyDluhosh/README.md

 ![image](images/Programmer(noun).gif)

 ## 🌱  **About Me**
-- Pronouns: She/Her
-- I'm currently working on developing a sudoku game in React-Native and TypeScript
+- I'm currently working on developing a sudoku game in React-Native and TypeScript for fun.
 - I'm always looking to learn new things, but work primarily in Front-end and Full-Stack development.
 - Fun Fact: I love to paint, and I like to bring that style into my designs and colour schemes